 Aloe arborescens subsp. arborescens, Aloe fructicosa, Aloe perfoliata var. arborescens, Catevala arborescens

-The specific epithet "arborescens" means "becoming a tree or tree-like."
-It derives from the Latin "arbor," meaning "tree" and refers to the tree-like growth of older specimens.
+The specific epithet "arborescens (ar-bo-RES-senz)" means "becoming a tree" or "tree-like" and refers to the tree-like growth of older specimens.
 It is the present active participle of the Latin verb "arboresco."

 How to Grow and Care for Aloe arborescens